gbeckers/Darr/examplearrays/raggedarrays/raggedarray_complex128.darr/indices/README.txt

 with memory address.
 However, in some languages arrays are based on column- major memory layout.
 To keep things efficient, the code examples above do not change the memory layout when reading the array in a different language.
-This means that in column-major languages, the dimension axes will be *inversed*.
+This means that in column-major languages, the dimension axes will be *reversed*.
 Row-major languages are: Python and Mathematica.
 Columns-major languages are:
 Julia, Matlab/Octave, R, Maple, and IDL/GDL.